 This guide contains information about international film funds and industry events to which you can submit your film project.
 Funds and markets in Europe or the USA, which require most producers to be from their respective countries, are not listed, nor are Arab national funds or industry platforms open for nationals only.

 Submissions to funds are highly competitive.
 Most funds cannot support more than 3-4% of the applications received.
 In rare cases, 10% of submissions have a chance.
-An increase in projects does not necessarily mean an increase in money to realize them.
+An increase in projects does not necessarily mean increasing money to realize them.
 Applications that are incomplete or don’t meet the requirements are usually declined.

-Additionally, your application might also be declined if you are friends with the fund’s staff.
-Often applications are made too early, you might have a great idea, but it may be better to wait for the next application round if your project is not ripe enough to be understood by others, especially since resubmission is possible only in very rare and exceptional cases.
-On its website, the Sundance Documentary Fund states that it can support 40 to 60 documentaries annually – out of about 2.000 submissions.
-Put yourself in the shoes of those who have to read at least part of those applications: be clear, be ready, be to the point, and show that you know what you are doing and can make the film you are currently working on
+Your application might also be declined if you are friends with the fund’s staff.
+Often, applications are made too early.
+You might have a great idea, but it may be better to wait for the next application round if your project is not ripe enough to be understood by others, especially since resubmission is possible only in very rare and exceptional cases.
+On its website, the Sundance Documentary Fund states it can support 40 to 60 documentaries annually – out of about 2.000 submissions.
+Put yourself in the shoes of those who have to read at least part of those applications: be clear, be ready, be to the point, and show that you know what you are doing and can make the film you are currently working on.

 Introduction to all the funds, markets, and labs: